 The school provides a safe and supportive environment which secures the well-being and optimum outcomes for children.
 Staff at St Mary’s have a duty to keep young people safe and protect them from sexual, physical and emotional harm.

-Click here to view the Safeguarding Policy-January-2017
+Click here to view the Child Protection Policy 2018

 To view or download a copy of the Acceptable Use Policy for Primary Pupils click here